 To nominate someone for this award, fill out and submit the nomination form.
 Any one person may make a nomination, but each person may make only one nomination per year.
 Nominations are due by June 1 of each year.
 Nominations that are submitted after June 1 will be considered for the following year.

 Other online resources

-- To get involved with the 4-H shooting sports program, contact your county 4-H staff.
+To get involved with the 4-H Shooting Sports Project, contact your county 4-H staff.

 All resources on this page have been reviewed by our faculty and included for their educational value.
 No endorsement is intended or implied.
 Minnesota 4-H does not profit from the inclusion of any commercial project resources.